 The surge of prosperity finally slowed in 1857, no doubt due to the effects of the so-called Bank Panic of 1857, which developed in the autumn of that year.
 The nation did not fully shake off the slow-down until the early 1860s.
 But things were going so well in the village of Martin in 1855 and 1856 (aside from such bits of misfortune as the death of James Martin) that it is almost difficult to imagine that by early 1858, Nathaniel would experience one of the most troubling and alarming periods of his whole life: He literally went crazy.

 Naturally, no family likes to talk about its members going nuts, particular back then, and the Martin clan was no exception.
 Nathaniel was a beloved figure and it is apparent that when he was not crazy, he was not just a solid fellow, but the sort of person others wished they could be.
 So the family did not speak of his problem in later years.
 By the the middle of the Twentieth Century when all of his children and the eldest of his grandchildren were dead, there was no one left to tell the tale.
-Because of that reticence, the particulars of the tale are forgotten and it is impossible to know precisely what went on.
+Because of that reticence, it is impossible to know all the particulars of what went on.
 His insanity is one of the big mysteries about Nathaniel Martin.
 There is no doubt, though, that on at least three occasions, he really was mentally and emotionally altered in a severe way.

 The skeleton in the closet began to come to light in 1972.
 By then, Howard Frame of Porterville, CA, a descendant of Hannah’s sister Elizabeth Strader Frame, was engaged in sustained research into the history of the Strader and Frame lineages.
-One of the correspondents he enlisted in this effort was Mildred Yeazel, who believed (perhaps with good reason, though this is still undetermined) that her husband was a relative of the same Strader clan to which Hannah belonged.
-Howard preferred not to leave California, but Mildred, who resided in the upper Midwest, was more venturesome.
+One of the correspondents he enlisted in this effort was Mildred Yeazel, who believed that her husband Ralph William Yeazel’s great great grandmother Sophia Strader belonged to the same clan of Straders to which Hannah belonged.
+(Mildred was uncertain of her hunch at the time, but in fact she was correct.
+Sophia Strader Yeazel was a first cousin of Hannah’s grandfather Daniel Strader -- and as it happens, Sophia spent the last years of her life residing a few miles north of Martintown.)
+Howard preferred not to leave California, but Mildred, a former Green County resident still based in southern Wisconsin, was not so logistically challenged.
 And a good thing, too, because in those pre-internet days genealogical discoveries often depended upon physical travel to vital statistics bureaus in the counties where given relatives had dwelled.
 Mildred visited the Green County courthouse in 1972 and unearthed the transcripts of three court hearings involving Nathaniel Martin’s mental competency.
 It is clear from context that on each of those occasions, the petitioners had good reason to want a judge to step in.